tohtsky/myFM/README.md

  - Grouping of input variables (`-meta` option of [libFM](https://github.com/srendle/libfm))
  - Relation Data format (See the paper ["Scaling Factorization Machine to relational data"](https://dl.acm.org/citation.cfm?id=2488340))

+In addition to the original libFM functionalities, it now supports the sampling for ordered probit regression.
+The cutpoint sampler is implemented following the Metropolis-within-Gibbs scheme of [6], for which I have used the `erfcx` function of [Faddeeva package](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) to find the optimal cutpoint values at each iteration with numerical stability.
+See `examples/ml-100k.ipynb` for a Movielens example where the rating are treated as ordinal categorical variables.

 # Requirements
 Recent version of gcc/clang with C++ 11 support.